 I previously encountered a similar situation in a different industry and successfully developed and produced thousands of kits for a microbiological test used to identify specific bacteria.

-Working with our lab partners, my wife and I created Zero Egg Count, an animal healthcare company offering diagnostic parasite and worm (a.k.a., fecal egg count) test kits and laboratory services that are simple, accurate and convenient to use.
+So working with our lab partners, my wife and I created Zero Egg Count.
+Zero Egg Count is an animal healthcare company offering diagnostic parasite test kits and laboratory services that are simple, accurate and convenient to use.

 Zero Egg Count’s testing laboratory has been serving horse owners and the veterinary community throughout the United States since 1984.
 Our lab is staffed with professional laboratory technicians using the most accurate and sensitive testing methods recommended by the American Association of Equine Participations (AAEP) for parasite testing.

-We believe in telling people why we are doing what we are doing.
+We believe In telling our customers why we are doing what we are doing.

 We also believe in: